adamdhill/Tools/BLS/BLS.md

 Therefore, on the rational choice model, "there is a tension between what is good for the individual and what is good for the population." [@Rand2013, p.
 413] Cooperation produces results superior to non-cooperation, yet there is an incentive to defect. [@CITE fn 163 from Rand2014] Yet, over time, mechanisms arise among individuals that produce cooperation.
 Rational choice scholars identify five such mechanisms.

--Direct reciprocity
+*Direct reciprocity

--Indirect reciprocity
+*Indirect reciprocity

--Spatial selection
+*Spatial selection

--Multilevel selection
+*Multilevel selection

--Kin selection
+*Kin selection